 The psychology department has a Psychology Lab, where with the support of the technician, students can be supported in using research equipment and software.

 Students can access such resources at any time whilst they are a student at the university, though prior arrangement will need to be made with the appropriate staff.
 The department also hold an annual student research conference.

-If the residential is being held at Gladstone's Library students will also be able to use the library space in order to study and complete work.
 As with other psychology students, students will have access to the library at Glyndŵr University also, including all available online resources such as online books, and journal articles.